mayTermux/lampTermux/README.md

     mysql -u root -p
     ```

-    The password column filled with the latest password
+    The password column filled with the newest password

     |Picture|
     |--|